jonathanong/style-guide/templates.md

 * Don't use vendor prefixes - depend on autoprefixer.
 * For inlined-CSS, use the `scoped` attribute on `<style>`.
-  Inline the CSS whenever the CSS only pertains to a certain page.
 * Avoid defining margins - use padding instead.

 ## HTML